JappyPing/noise2read/docs/source/Usage/Configuration.rst

 .. code-block:: console

-1. INI file configuration
+2. INI file configuration
 <<<<<<<<<<<<<<<<<<<<<<<<<

-The following contents is the default setting for an INI file configuration.
+The following contents are the default setting for an INI file configuration.

 .. code-block:: console